-Thus, for us, rather than narratives about progressive mathematisation, real practices like manipulating numbers, extracting roots, representing perspective in pictures, compounding proportions, arranging numbers in tables, following rules and algorithmic procedures, knitting propositions together, visualising magnitudes in geometric diagrams, solving problems, measuring fields with specific instruments, drawing curves, making deductions and plotting the routes of ships, accounting practices etc. become the objects of inquiry [Adapted from Senthil Babu, 2022].
+Advanced search...We often say Mathematics is everywhere.
+While this may be debatable, what is clear is that, many occupational contexts involve mathematical and computational activities like manipulating numbers, extracting roots, representing perspective in pictures, compounding proportions, arranging numbers in tables, following rules and algorithmic procedures, knitting propositions together, visualising magnitudes in geometric diagrams, solving problems, measuring fields with specific instruments, drawing curves, making deductions and plotting the routes of ships, accounting practices etc [Adapted from Senthil Babu, 2022]. β

 Surviving records of a practice, whether they be texts or artefacts, will typically be in the everyday language context of the practitioners.
 Thus texts and artefacts which were in circulation in 'vernacular' becomes the source for our learnings.
 There exists a whole range of records in various Indian (broad) language traditions that speak to, and are about, the everyday practices of different professionals and their pedagogic contexts.
 However, these are rarely historically scrutinised or even catalogued.